ARAman7860/Pagal/README.md

 -----------

-`🚀 IF YOU WANT MORE ABOUT 𝗜𝘀𝗹𝗮𝗺𝗶𝗰𝗸 𝗰𝗵𝗮𝘁 𝗯𝗼𝘁  :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL 🚀`
+`🚀 IF YOU WANT MORE ABOUT Dheeeraj 𝗰𝗵𝗮𝘁 𝗯𝗼𝘁  :-NEW UPDATED NEW CMDS SO SUBSCRIBE OUR YOUTUBE CHANNEL FOR MORE INFORMATION CLICK THIS BLUE BUTTON 🔳 AND JOIN THE YOUTUBE CHANNEL 🚀`

 ----------
 ## CREATE TALDROVE ACCOUNT